mdaz78/Coding-Curriculum/README.md

 ## <a id="why_am_i_using_it"></a>Why am I using it?

 I am using this curriculum to turn me into a better programmer than I am today, and help me grow my skills.
+You can check my daily updates and progress in [here](https://github.com/mdaz78/Coding-Curriculum/blob/master/UPDATES.md).

 ## <a id="curriculum"></a>Curriculum